March-mitsuki/white-logger/README.md

 # zerologger

-A very simple nodejs and browser logger with only one dependency and native TypeScript and ESM.
+A very simple nodejs and browser logger with only one dependency.

 # feature

 - Only one dependency.
 Use [Luxon](https://moment.github.io/luxon/#/) for dealing with dates and times.
 - Pretty print.
+- Native TypeScript and ESM.
+(Surpported CommonJS)
 - Circular safe.

 # install